btcccorp/btcchina-api-php/README.md

 Create Trade API keys at https://vip.btcchina.com/account/apikeys, and set proper permissions as indicated.

 Spawn BTCChinaAPI instance with access key and secret key mentioned above.
-Notice that these keys cannot be modified later.
+Notice that these keys cannot be modified later. please create a file called account.config which should contains your apikeys (please see the example in btcchina-api-php project).
+The method below needs those parameters.

 ```php
 $btcAPI = new BTCChinaAPI(access_key, secret_key);